ethanchristoff/ethanchristoff/README.md

 - I'm also a fan of **automation**

-- 👨‍💻 All of my projects are available at [https://ethan-perera-portfolio.netlify.app/](https://ethan-perera-portfolio.netlify.app/)
+- All of my projects are available at [https://ethan-perera-portfolio.netlify.app/](https://ethan-perera-portfolio.netlify.app/)

-- 💬 Ask me about **anything AI related**
+- Ask me about **anything AI related**

-- 📫 How to reach me **ethan.christoff@gmail.com**
+- How to reach me **ethan.christoff@gmail.com**

-- 📄 Know about my experiences [https://ethan-perera-portfolio.netlify.app/](https://ethan-perera-portfolio.netlify.app/)
+- Know about my experiences [https://ethan-perera-portfolio.netlify.app/](https://ethan-perera-portfolio.netlify.app/)

-- Something about me is **that I'm quite nit picky about video games**

 <h3 align="left">Connect with me:</h3>
 <p align="left">